 To sum up

-The Q series is a budget lineup with a lot of power for vacuuming but is not equipped with a good mopping system so those models are good for homes covered with carpets or hard floors but only as a daily routine, not for some tough jobs like removing statins, etc.
+The Q series is a budget lineup with a lot of power for vacuuming, but it is not equipped with a good mopping system.
+Those models are good for homes covered with carpets or hard floors, but only as a daily routine, not for some tough jobs like removing stains, etc.

 Which model will suit your needs?